-This issue of London Essays looks at the capital’s future.
+This edition of London Essays looks at the capital’s future.
 What should we expect from it?
 How can we prepare for it?
 Most importantly, how can we shape it?

 This latest collection of essays highlight how rapid technological change, continued population growth and environmental changes have the potential to become the significant drivers of inequality in London in the future.